alessandrosebastianelli/quanv4eo/README.md

 3. [Quantum Convolutional Neural Networks](QuantumConvolutionalNeuralNetworks.ipynb): this notebook loads the quantum processed dataset and run the classification of the dataset

+Similary there are python file that coresponds to the notebooks:

+1. [Quantum Convolutional Processing](qconv-1cXdataset.py): this python script shows how to load a dataset, how to apply quantum convolution to precces it and how to save results
+2. [Multi Quantum Convolutional Processing](qconv-1cXclass.py): this python script shows how to load a dataset, how to apply quantum convolution with more quantum kernels to precces it and how to save results

 ### References

 [1] Henderson, M., Shakya, S., Pradhan, S., & Cook, T. (2020).
 Quanvolutional neural networks: powering image recognition with quantum circuits.
 Quantum Machine Intelligence, 2(1), 1-9.